Product

 1. Rated capacity may vary by fuel type.

-2. Refer to Mainspring Fuel Specifications for details.
+2. Refer to Mainspring fuel specifications for details.

 4. Products comply with emissions limits in South Coast AQMD.